la2050/challenge/_2021/connect/ready-to-succeed.md

   On a longer-term basis, this grant will help us establish a sustainable and effective service partnership to benefit hundreds of additional youth for years to come.
-Approximately how many people will be directly impacted by this proposal?: '90' Approximately how many people will be indirectly impacted by this proposal?: '300' Please describe the broader impact of your proposal.: >- This grant will be a timely investment in ensuring that the youth we serve – who are attempting to navigate independence at this incredibly uncertain time – have access to a robust network of support.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '90' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '300' Describe how Los Angeles County will be different if your work is successful.: >- This grant will be a timely investment in ensuring that the youth we serve – who are attempting to navigate independence at this incredibly uncertain time – have access to a robust network of support.
 By combining our expertise in